Saturday June 2nd, Noon-4PM

 In the Footsteps of Audubon

-June 27th, 10 AM & 2 PM
+Sunday June 10th, 10 AM & 2 PM

 Come to Audubon State Historic Site and follow the paths where John James Audubon once walked in 1821.
 An extended tour by the park Curator takes the guest through an audio visual on the history of the park, a presentation on the prints Audubon created while at Oakley Plantation, followed by a guided house and grounds tour.
 Please allow for 1 ½ hours.